shonpaz123/workshops/exercises/ansible_network/4-jinja/README.md

         command: write
 ```

-* `when` is used as a conditional saying that this task will run only when the `ansible_net_iostype` variable is equal to "IOS-XE".
+* **when** is used as a conditional saying that this task will run **only** when the `ansible_net_iostype` variable is equal to `IOS-XE`.
 It means basically that for a device not running this ostype, will not get the configuration from the Jinja template.
-* `notify` will throw a notification to a handler called `write ios device` that is decalred under the `handlers` section.
+* **notify** will throw a notification to a handler called `write ios device` that is decalred under the `handlers` section.
 It is basically a task that runs only when the previous task calls it, a `write` command will be passed into the router to save those configurations.
-* The `write` command will be executed only if the state of the calling task has chaged. in our case, the task will only run if an "IOS-XE" device configuration has changed.
+* The **write** command will be executed **only** if the state of the calling task has chaged. in our case, the task will only run if an `IOS-XE` device configuration **has changed**.

 #### Step 10